Challenging a Social Security Scotland benefit decision

 How long will the re-determination take

-Social Security Scotland must make the re-determination decision within 16 working days of getting your request.
+Social Security Scotland must make the re-determination decision within 12 weeks and one working day of getting your request.

-If you make a late re-determination request, Social Security Scotland must make the re-determination within 16 working days of the decision to accept your late request.
+If you make a late re-determination request, Social Security Scotland must make the re-determination within 12 weeks and one working day of the decision to accept your late request.
 The decision to accept your late request could be made by Social Security Scotland or by the First-tier Tribunal (Social Security Chamber).

 Social Security Scotland will write to you to tell you what it has decided.
 It must give you reasons for the decision.